sachin-ee/sicp/README.md

-My attempt at completing the wizard book.
+My attempt at completing the wizard book.\
-Have solutions to most problems but not all.
+Completed most problems but not all.

 Tools used:

-DrRacket using simply-scheme package https://racket-lang.org/
+DrRacket using simply-scheme package\

-STk
+https://racket-lang.org/

+STk\
 http://kaolin.unice.fr/STk/